asyncapi/website/pages/blog/2023-summary.md

 - The [Ambassador Program](https://www.asyncapi.com/community/ambassadors) increased this year.
 - We launched the AsyncAPI Community Updates newsletter.
 - Released the [Parser-JS v2](https://github.com/asyncapi/parser-js).
-- Launched the AsyncAPI Bounty Program.
+- We launched the [AsyncAPI Bounty Program](https://github.com/asyncapi/community/pull/897/files#diff-25ecb20a61754c225d6511ca08d7e7c9a14b9ca5a93e89bd42331e51c9ebf26dR155), where we successfully resolved and paid out a total of 11 out of 16 issues during the initial trial and 2023-Q4 round.
 - Established our very first [Code of Conduct Committee](https://github.com/orgs/asyncapi/discussions/682#discussioncomment-7498209).
 - Hosted a few series of live streams with other women in tech.
 - Barbaño González shared a detailed article on [Why Women Are Underrepresentation In Open-Source](https://thenewstack.io/why-women-are-underrepresented-in-open-source/).